5 Sneaky Ways Grocery Stores Take Your Money

 I'm trying to set up a budget for my family and would like to know how much an average family of four spends on groceries every month in the Southeastern U.S.?
 And does this include personal items, cleaning items and toiletries?
 Is there a general rule of thumb, such as not spending more than a certain percentage of net income?
 I can't find the answers to these questions anywhere and would really appreciate your input.

 I have a web site I use a lot for this.
 It is Crown.org.
 This is Larry Burkette's online budget you can use for free.
-It tells you in dollars and percents.
-Larry has been out of debt for about 30 years so I think he knows what he is doing.
-He also has a radio show called "How to Manage Your Money".
+It tells you in dollars and percentages.
+Larry Burkette is gone now, but he was well known and the site is still helpful.

 Don't worry about the "average" family.
 Find out what you spend on your family.
 Fold a piece of paper into eight boxes with one for you and one for your spouse.
 Keep this in your purse or wallet.
 Write down everything you spend on a daily basis such as trips to fast food, coffee & candy bars etc. Keep your receipts, too.
 At the end of the week total each category.
 Then in about two to four weeks see what you average.
 Then sit down and see if there are any areas you can cut back.
 How much do you spend each week for "fast coffee"?
 Could you make coffee at home and save that way?
 Get the kids involved planning and shopping.
 See if you can lower your expenses and plan great meals.
 Make it fun.